hashicorp/boundary-ui/.github/ISSUE_TEMPLATE/bug_report.md

 For questions, the best place to get answers is on our [discussion forum](https://discuss.hashicorp.com/c/boundary), as they will get more visibility from experienced users than the issue tracker.

 Please note: We take Boundary's security and our users' trust very seriously.
-If you believe you have found a security issue in Boundary, please responsibly disclose by contacting us at security@hashicorp.com.
-Our PGP key is available at [our security page](https://www.hashicorp.com/security/).
+If you believe you have found a security issue in Boundary, please responsibly disclose this by contacting us at security@hashicorp.com.
+Our PGP key is available on [our security page](https://www.hashicorp.com/security/).

 If Boundary Desktop Client version >= 2.1.0